dambrovski/dambrovski/README.md

-# 👋 Hi, I'm Airton Dambrovski
+# 👋 Hey there, I'm Airton Dambrovski!

-I'm a Full Stack Software Engineer currently working remotely for a Canadian company, building modern, scalable web applications with **TypeScript**, **React**, **Node.js**, and **GraphQL**.
+I'm a Full Stack Software Engineer passionate about building scalable and modern web applications.
+I enjoy working with technologies like **React**, **Node.js**, and **TypeScript**, and I'm always exploring new tools to push the limits of what I can build.

-💡 Passionate about clean architecture, performance optimization, and AI integrations.
+- 🚀 Currently working remotely for a Canadian company
-🌎 Based in Brazil, working with international teams and fast-paced startups.
+- 🌍 Based in Brazil, working with global teams and international products
-📈 +20 personal and professional projects delivered over the years
+- 🧠 Learning more about AI integrations and system performance at scale
-🛠️ +500 commits across public and private repositories
+- 💼 Previously worked on critical systems for logistics, ERP, and research platforms

 ## 🧰 Main Tech Stack
 ![TypeScript](https://img.shields.io/badge/-TypeScript-007ACC?style=flat-square&logo=typescript)